RHIT-CSSE/csse332/Homework/ext2/README.md

 ranges of a file that logically exists containing zeroes, but which don't have any physical data blocks allocated to store the zeroes.

+We've coded this function for you.
 Read through the implementation to get a sense of how it works, and make sure you understand the interface to this function -- i.e., how to invoke it, what the arguments mean, and what gets returned by the function on success or failure.

 ## Implement file\_read()